NVE/ebm/docs/source/user_guide/getting_started.rst

 .. tip::

-    If you want to open the results automatically as they become available, you can use the switch ``--open``.
+    If you want to open the results automatically as they become available, you can use the ``--open`` option.

     .. code-block:: bash